Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

 We now turn to computing the nef cone of $X^{[n+1,n]}$ where $X$ is $\mathbf{P}^2$, $\mathbf{F}_i$, or $S$.

 By Proposition \ref{prop:Picard group}, the Picard group is

-(i.e. it is spanned by the pull back of generators of the Picard groups of the two Hilbert schemes).
 It will turn out that similar statement almost holds for the nef cone, as the spanning nef divisors will be (differences of) pull backs of extremal nef divisors on the Hilbert schemes.

-Take $\mathbf{P}^2$ as an example: intuitively, each dual curve should project either to a dual curve or to a point so we consider $A^a$, $A^b$, $C^a_{l,n+1}$, and $C^b_{l,n}$.
+Take $\mathbf{P}^2$ as an example: intuitively, each dual curve should project either to a dual curve or to a point so we consider $A^a$, $A^b$, $C^a_{H,n+1}$, and $C^b_{H,n}$.
 Pairing these against the four pull backs of the extremal rays of the nef cones, we get the following.

 From this, we immediately see that three of those pull backs are in fact extremal rays as they are each the pull back of a nef line bundle along a morphism which is dual to three independent effective curve classes.